Carmen Ejogo biography

 In 2016, she appeared as magical President Seraphina Picquery in the much-anticipated Harry Potter spinoff, Fantastic Beasts and Where to Find Them (2016).

-Carmen’s rise to become a household Hollywood name is going just beginning — she will next be seen in Ridley Scott’s outer-space thriller, Alien: Covenant (2017), then in the horror movie, It Comes at Night (2017).
+Carmen’s rise to become a household Hollywood name is going just beginning — her latest works include Ridley Scott’s outer-space thriller, Alien: Covenant (2017), the horror movie It Comes at Night (2017) and the dramatic thriller Roman J. Israel, Esq.
+(2017).

 Carmen Ejogo Filmography